opencaesar/opencaesar.github.io/_events/2023-11-22-onto-Nexus-Workshop-2024.md

 The workshop is a free hybrid event that will take place on <b>Wed Jan 31st, 2024 from 8:30 am to 5:00 pm PST</b> at the Jet Propulsion Laboratory ([JPL](https://www.jpl.nasa.gov/)) in Pasadena, CA. This is the day after the [INCOSE IW 2024](https://www.incose.org/IW2024), which will take place on Jan 27-30 in (the nearby city of) Torrance, CA.

+> Please use the hashtag #ontoNexus when posting about the event on social media

 ## Workshop Chair

 * [Maged Elaasar](mailto:elaasar@jpl.nasa.gov), JPL